DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Toma, Hancock and Ellison (2008: 1023) examined self-presentation in online dating profiles using a novel cross-validation technique for establishing accuracy.
 Eighty online daters rated the accuracy of their online self-presentation.
-Information about participants’ physical attributes was then collected (height, weight, and age) and compared with their online profile, revealing that deviations tended to be ubiquitous but small in magnitude.
+Information about participants' physical attributes was then collected (height, weight, and age) and compared with their online profile, revealing that deviations tended to be ubiquitous but small in magnitude.
 Men lied more about their height, and women lied more about their weight, with participants farther from the mean lying more.
-Participants’ self-ratings of accuracy were significantly correlated with observed accuracy, suggesting that inaccuracies were intentional rather than self-deceptive.
+Participants' self-ratings of accuracy were significantly correlated with observed accuracy, suggesting that inaccuracies were intentional rather than self-deceptive.
 Overall, participants reported being the least accurate about their photographs